-(i) Regular weighing throughout the hens' lives helps in overall flock health and welfare assessment.
+Regular weighing throughout the hens' lives helps in overall flock health and welfare assessment.
 It is highly recommended to weigh a number of hens at least weekly until 30 weeks of age and then at least every 4 weeks to assess progress and evenness.
 As a guide, 25 birds from different areas should be weighed in each colony of 4,000 hens.

-- H 1.13 Levels of mortality above 0.2% within the first two weeks at the laying unit must be: - a) the subject of investigation, and - b) the results of which must be recorded. - H 1.14 In relation to H 1.13, where records have identified higher levels of mortality, prompt action must be taken to prevent further deaths, injury or suffering occurring.
+- H 1.12.1 REVISED With respect to H 1.12 b), where action(s) implemented in the previous month has not alleviated the feather loss problem, alternative and/or additional action(s) must be taken. - H 1.13 Levels of mortality above 0.2% within the first two weeks at the laying unit must be: - a) the subject of investigation, and - b) the results of which must be recorded. - H 1.14 In relation to H 1.13, where records have identified higher levels of mortality, prompt action must be taken to prevent further deaths, injury or suffering occurring.

-() The RSPCA is very concerned about the incidence of bone fractures in laying hens, which research has shown can be high in all systems.
+The RSPCA is very concerned about the incidence of bone fractures in laying hens, which research has shown can be high in all systems.
 Such damage can be the result of elements including osteoporosis, design and management of the housing system and handling of the birds, including during depopulation.
 Keel bones are particularly susceptible to damage.